notsodiv1918/prism/README.md

   absolute scores.
 It's a better *relative ranker* than *absolute scorer*.
 - The lexical heuristics are the mirror image — decent linear fit (r=0.53), weak ranking (rho=0.23) — strongest where length/structure are good proxies.
-- By human rating the three free models are close (89.4 / 87.9 / 87.0), but the
+- By human rating the three models were close (89.4 / 87.9 / 87.0), but the
   **winner shifts by task** — exactly the case for choosing models per-task rather than globally.